kevinchen220/Obsidian-Notes/CS350/POSIX Files API.md

+# POSIX Files API
-### POSIX functions for working with files include
+## POSIX functions for working with files include
 * `open`
 	* returns a **file descriptor**
 		* used to identify files